pjlintw/pjlintw.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. student in Computer Science at [Virginia Tech](https://cs.vt.edu/), advised by [Tu Vu](https://tuvllms.github.io/).
 My research interests focus on transferring alignment-induced behaviors (SFT, RL) across models.
-My goal is to build modular, reusable systems where capabilities accumulate over time instead of being isolated in one-off training runs.
+My overarching goal is to build modular, reusable systems in which the systems continually learn and evolve over time.

-- **Efficient model development:** Developing methods for faster, cheaper, and more reusable alignment updates, enabling continual adaptation across models.
+- **Efficient model development:** Developing methods for faster, cheaper, and more reusable alignment updates, enabling continual adaptation across model versions and model families.

-- **Continually evolving agents**: Building LLM agents that accumulate skills and raw experience for solving long-horizon tasks.
+- **Continually evolving agents**: Building LLM agents that evolve skills and effectively extract useful signals from raw trajectories for long-horizon tasks.

-- **Parameter-efficient transfer learning:** Modular task and document knowledge for scalable transfer.
+- **Parameter-efficient transfer learning:** Developing methods to create modular task and document knowledge for scalable transfer.

 - **Data-centric methods:** Data selection and sampling strategies for stronger performance under limited compute or data.

+- **Model harnessing** Designing systems that effectively orchestrate LLM agents with tools, memory, and feedback to improve system reasoning.

 Before starting my Ph.D., I completed my Master's at Saarland University where I worked on efficient transfer learning and low-resource NLP with [Dietrich Klakow](https://www.lsv.uni-saarland.de/people/dietrich-klakow/) and [Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html).
 I was selected as a Google CSRMP Fellow in 2023, and most recently interned at Amazon AGI on distributed model distillation in 2025.